- Overview

 - Students must complete a pre-and post-survey for the course.

-- Students who complete the course will have it stated on their Co-Curricular Record (CCR).
+- Students who meet all attendance and other course requirements will have it stated on their Co-Curricular Record (CCR).

 Registration